Stepping Back in Time with a Visit to Wellsboro, Pennsylvania

 This walking tour guides you through 25 interesting buildings in and around downtown Wellsboro.
 The guide does a great job explaining the history of the area and each building.
 I’d consider this a must-do walking tour if you have any interest in the area’s history.

-Those looking for a hotel in downtown Wellsboro can’t go wrong with the Penn Wells Hotel and Lodge.
+Those looking for a hotel in downtown Wellsboro can’t go wrong with the Penn Wells Hotel and the Penn Wells Lodge (Affiliate Links).
 Technically two separate facilities, the Penn Wells Hotel offers a throwback lobby with updated rooms, while the Penn Wells Lodge offers a more modern experience.
 I was invited to stay at the Penn Wells Lodge during my stay in Wellsboro and found it to be a fantastic hotel that I’d be happy to stay at again.

 If you’re visiting downtown Wellsboro, make sure to hop in your car for a short trip south on Route 6 to Highland Chocolates.
 Highland Chocolates makes some of the best tasting chocolate you’ll find in Pennsylvania and even offers free tours of their small production facility.
 However, what makes them even more remarkable is that they are a non-profit company that employs many locals with intellectual disabilities.